 In Hu v.
-Wolf et al, 8:20-cv-415, Li Law Group represented our client in a Habeas Corpus petition.
+Wolf et al, 8:20-cv-415, Li Law Group represented our client who was ordered to be removed from the U.S. but the DHS and ICE failed to remove her in a Habeas Corpus petition.
 We successfully argued that the U.S. District Court for the District of Nebraska has jurisdiction and our client is entitled to immediate release as a result of her unlawful detention.
 The government subsequently released our client before the case was dismissed for mootness.

 If you are being unlawfully detained or held in custody by the government, you have a right to request certain reliefs including, but may not be limited to, a writ of habeas corpus directing government's immediate release, preliminary injunction and or permanent injunction from future unlawful detention, and/or an award of attorney's fee under 5 U.S.C. section 504 and under the Equal Access to Justice Act.